-On Friday, June 19, 2020, a 68-year-old miner with 49 years experience died while inspecting a stockpile for oversized material.
+On Friday, June 19, 2020, a 68-year-old miner with about 50 years mining experience died while inspecting a stockpile for oversized material.
 As the victim paused and knelt down during his inspection, the stockpile collapsed and covered him with approximately four feet of material.